 Teacher organization on your mind?
+I have teacher organizational tools.

 A little over ten years ago, I became fascinated by organization in the classroom.
 Teacher organization, student organization, organization techniques.
 I loved the topic so much that I did my research on it for my master’s degree.
 (Dorky, huh?)
+Now, I think of teacher organization tools that are both digital and physical.

 I’ve written about classroom organization, binder organization, and routines and procedures.
 People are more successful when they are organized and have organizational tools built into their habits.
 Since I’ve done research concerning organization, I have a unique perspective.
+From personal experience, I’ve never seen professionals (businesspeople, teachers, administrators) not struggle with organization.

 Today, I’m writing specifically about teacher organization before school begins.
 I do not spend days upon days at my classroom, and I do not heavily decorate.
 I would also never encourage teachers to spend time or money they don’t want to spend!